Annual Gala Committee

 The Member Involvement Committee is tasked with helping to ensure that new members feel both welcome to and informed about BEPC, that all members know how they can be engaged in the life of the Council, that any member who wishes to be on a Committee is given that opportunity, and that the tools the Council uses to gauge member satisfaction are informative and effective.

-The Networking Committee is comprised of 8 to 10 members.
 The primary purpose of the Networking Committee is to plan and facilitate events where members can meet each other in a casual atmosphere to network with each other and with prospective members.
-The Networking Committee is responsible for organizing these events throughout the year.
-Some of these are for members only, but others are for members and prospective members who are invited by members.
+The Networking Committee is responsible for organizing these events throughout the year in close coordination with the BEPC staff.
+Selected events are members-only, however a majority of events are open to prospective members.
 This allows current members to meet new estate planning professionals while potentially growing the membership of the BEPC.

 Public & Community Outreach Committee

-The Sponsorship Committee is made up of fifteen to twenty members.
-The Committee has three primary goals: solicit annual sponsors; solicit sponsors for the Annual Gala; and serve as a liaison between existing sponsors and the organization.
+The Sponsorship Committee has three primary goals: solicit annual sponsors; solicit sponsors for the Annual Gala; and serve as a liaison between existing sponsors and the organization.
 The Committee is dedicated to ensuring that sponsors receive as much value from their sponsorship dollars as possible.
 To that end, each Committee member serves as the main contact for two to three sponsors throughout the year.
 In addition, the Committee coordinates the speaking opportunities for the sponsors at the various events.
-Lastly, the Committee works with the Finance Committee and the Annual Gala Committee to create and update the various sponsorship opportunities and set the associated prices.
+Lastly, the Committee works with the Budget/Finance Committee and the Annual Gala Committee to create and update the various sponsorship opportunities and set the associated prices.

 Women's Initiative Committee (WIC)

 The Women’s Initiative Committee (WIC) is made up of both female and male BEPC members.
-The Women’s Initiative Committee has been committed to both networking events and programs focused on women’s issues.
+The Women’s Initiative Committee has been committed to producing both networking events and educational programs focused on women’s issues.
 Going forward, efforts are being made to expand some of the events to the broader membership.
-Past programs have included a wine tasting and speakers on topics such as social media and business development.